Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 |Folk museum||National History Museum||Design museum|

 There’s definitely something innate about being human that sets humankind apart in a superior way.

 It’s the capacity of the human brain and mind.
 Only humankind, of all the creatures on earth, are dreamers, thinkers, and poets, as witnessed by all the museum collections.
 Humankind lives light years beyond its skeletal and biological existence and concerns itself with mental, civil, cultural, and even spiritual life.
 This is why humans rule planet Earth as the highest expression of life.

 Did you notice the Imaginarium in the list of museums?
 Being human, each person who has walked the face of this Earth is innately equipped with imagination.
 The ability to conjure up new concepts about every imaginable and even unimaginable subject–like creating a museum dedicated to the imagination!
 That’s the epitome of the mind, the characteristic of being human.

 This blog post is an excerpt from chapter 7.2 of Audit of the Universe

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, The Essence of Being Human is Revealed by Museums Dedicated to Life Activities
+Please use the Social Network links just below to share this information from The Explanation, The Essence of Being Human is Revealed by Museums Dedicated to Life Activities